electrikmilk/cherri/ReadMe.md

 As it stands, I don't want someone to get confused and think Shortcuts compiled using Cherri on other platforms will run on their Mac or iOS device.
 However, you can build the compiler for your platform, it will just skip signing the compiled Shortcut, so it will not run on iOS 15+ or macOS 12+.
-Also note that the compiler is primarily developed and tested on Unix-like systems.
+Also, note that the compiler is primarily developed and tested on Unix-like systems.

 [Read my full thoughts on this](https://github.com/electrikmilk/cherri/wiki/Why-macOS-only%3F)